1. Preparing your environment for installation

 In the orcharhino management UI, navigate to Infrastructure > orcharhino Proxies.

-3. Performing additional configuration on orcharhino Proxy
+3. Performing additional configuration on orcharhino Proxy Server

 3.1.
 Configuring orcharhino Proxy for host registration and provisioning

-Use this procedure to configure orcharhino Proxy so that you can register and provision hosts using your orcharhino Proxy instead of your orcharhino Server.
+Use this procedure to configure orcharhino Proxy so that you can register and provision hosts using your orcharhino Proxy Server instead of your orcharhino Server.

 -